yiimaker/yii2-email-templates/docs/guide/backend-module.md

 ### Language provider

-It's required configuration property uses for integrate a internationalization.
+This is a required configuration property that is used for i18n.

-Supports database and configuration language providers.
-You can implement your language provider.
+It supports database and configuration language providers.
+You can implement your language provider if you need.

 Configuration language provider example: